Healthy Apple Pie Bars

 There’s one word that comes to mind when I think of September: APPLES.

 First off, this dessert is healthy than your average apple pie.
-It’s made with ingredients like oats, almond flour and coconut sugar for a treat that is not overly sweet and can be made gluten-free.
+These bars are made with ingredients like oats, almond flour and coconut sugar for a treat that is not overly sweet and can be made gluten-free.

 Why you’ll love this recipe

 - The mixture of oats and almond flour turns into the most delicious crumbly streusel topping.

 - The apple pie filling can be made with either homemade or store-bought apple sauce, both ways are delicious and using store-bought apple sauce will save you time in the kitchen!

 - These bars are super easy to throw together and perfect for bringing on the go or for dessert to a Fall dinner.